FINISHING AND COATING MAGAZINE:

 HIGH |

-Ultrasonics likes to operate at temperatures low enough to make sure vapor formed collapses as opposed to evaporating.
+Ultrasonics likes to operate at temperatures low enough to ensure that the vapor formed collapses rather than evaporates.
 Solvents are often used at the boiling point. |

 Concentrations Required |